effektif/user-docs/docs/settings.rst

 Invitations
 -----------

-The invitations list shows who you have invited to use Effektif.
+The invitations list shows who you have invited to use Signavio Workflow.

 .. figure:: /_static/images/settings/invitations.png

-To invite someone to use Effektif, select the license they will use, enter their email address in the text field and click the *Invite* button.
+To invite someone to use Signavio Workflow, select the license they will use, enter their email address in the text field and click the *Invite* button.
-They will receive an email with a link to the registration page, where they can create an Effektif user that will become a member of the organization.
+They will receive an email with a link to the registration page, where they can create a Signavio Workflow user that will become a member of the organization.

 Groups